epicallan/bot/README.md

 Note

-- Protected apis require a JWT authorization token, get this by signing up with google using the ``auth/google`` route adding to your authorization header
+- Protected apis require a JWT authorization token, get this by signing up with google using the ``auth/google`` route and then add to your authorization header